spbkaizo/baudio/BUILD.md

 At this point, the DAC should be operational - try plugging it into a USB power monitor if you have one, then into the PC and see if the device is detected.

-If it is detected, then unplug it, flip it over, and you can solder bridge the two connections marked DAC on the reverse of the board.
-This will bypass the volume control which we will build later on.
+Assuming the device is detected, you have a choice - you can carry on building out the board following the volume control instructions below, or if you actually want to test the sound then you can flip the board over and bridge the two DAC connections here.
+Then skip to the 'Testing the DAC' section.  *Don't forget to remove the solder bridge before building the volume control*!

 ### Volume Control